bluetentacle/contract-mesh/README.md

 - Breaking changes to the contract are not made without versioning
 - Dependencies are correctly named and actually exist in the service catalog
 - No circular depedencies are formed
+- The contract conforms to company standards

+The validator should be extensible, so that more validation rules can be added without

 ## Contract editor (nice to have)